30 crore priority beneficiaries: How Centre plans to conduct vaccination drive

 The government has demarcated four categories of people for vaccination in the initial phase - around one crore healthcare professionals including doctors, MBBS students, nurses and ASHA workers, etc.; around two crore frontline workers including municipal corporation workers, personnel of the police and armed forces; about 26 crore people aged above 50; and a special group of those below 50 years of age with co-morbidities and requiring specialised care.

-"States have been asked to enlist by mid-November the priority population groups....
+"States have been asked to enlist by mid-November the priority population groups.
 Each person in the immunisation list will be linked with their Aadhaar cards so as to track them," a source said.

 The existing digital platform and processes used for the Universal Immunisation Programme (UIP) are being enhanced to track COVID-19 vaccine administration and movement - from procurement to storage to distribution to individual beneficiaries - as and when the vaccine becomes available, Health Ministry officials have said.